 Clearly, there’s no one but many Primary DNS servers.
 Referring to them in plural is correct since there are many different DNS zones and many networks.
 But talking about a specific DNS zone, it can have just one Primary DNS server.
 The servers besides the Primary are usually Secondary DNS servers.
 They are added to hold extra copies of the zone data to provide redundancy and keep the online availability of the domain.

-Secondary DNS servers don’t allow modifications to the DNS records.
+Secondary DNS servers don’t allow modifications to the DNS records (A record, MX record etc.).
 The copy they hold is only readable, not editable.

 DNS resolution is about getting the corresponding IP address for a requested domain name to be loaded.